 With the mower parked on level ground, start and run the engine, first at idle and then normal operating speeds.
-With the FSC in the NEUTRAL-PARK position, there should be no movement of eitherdrive tire.
-If the tire(s) are "creeping" forward or reverse, refer to ADJUSTMENTS for the Neutral Function Adjustment - Step 3 in this section.
+With the FSC in the NEUTRAL-PARK position, there should be no movement of either drive tire.
+If the tire(s) are "creeping" forward or reverse, refer to Adjustments for Transmission Control Step 3 - Neutral Function Adjustment on page 65.